 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety drugs.
-These medications are commonly given to patients suffering from anxiety or depression.
+This tells you the percent of residents given antianxiety drugs.
+Antianxiety drugs are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents